How is food waste relevant to the climate?

 There are some great organisations working on tackling commercial food waste, by intercepting food from supermarkets and other businesses before it reaches landfill.
-These organisations are Can Do South Yorkshire partners, and welcome new volunteers.

 Food Works operates across Sheffield to feed communities, cook healthy and delicious meals and redistribute food and drink that was originally intended for landfill.
 Volunteering with them means joining a community of hundreds of others cooking, driving, distributing, and even farming!
 Find out more about volunteering here.

 Good Food Barnsley is a partnership of fantastic minds and resources working towards a shared vision of building a better Barnsley where everyone has the right to the food they need to thrive.